omics-lab/VirusTaxo/README.md

 ```

 - Sample Output.
 Higher entropy (>0.5) is considered as `Unclassified` and lower entropy (≤0.5) provides the higher level of certainty at the genus level prediction.
+- Genus name `Unknown` means the genus name is not assigned in the [ICTV classification](https://ictv.global/).

 ```
 Id      Length  Genus   Entropy